ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.txt

 ### - Case A: Merging Pin Group with 4 channels.

-This is achieved by the pingroup "Vcc4ch" defined in the pinmap file.
-This pingroup pins maps to all four channels of PXIe-4147 module.
-First pin must map to channel 0.
-This group name is passed as parameter to the function `MergePinsFIMVThenUnmerge`.
+Within the accompanying pin map file, there is one pin group named "Vcc4ch".
+The pins in this pin group map to four channels of a four channel PXIe-4147 module.
+Note that the first pin in the pin group is considered the primary channel when performing the merge operation, in this case channel 0.
+The pin group name is then passed as parameter to the same `MergePinsFIMVThenUnmerge` method as before, but by the MergeAndFIMV - 4 Channels step in the MainSequence of the sequence file.

 ### - Case B: Merging Pin Group with 2 channels.